 Whether it’s a song, a style, an idiom or an image, Duke Robillard will render it with mastery, power, nuance and an unerring grasp of its essence.
 Born Michael John Robillard in Woonsocket, R.I., Duke has carved out one of blues’ most illustrious legacies, while also trodding some lofty related territories as a guitarist, vocalist, songwriter, bandleader, studio sideman, producer, label operator, and educator.
 After showing an early affinity for music and guitar, he founded Roomful Of Blues with pianist Al Copley in Westerly, R.I., in 1967.
 By adding horns, Roomful announced itself emphatically as the prototypical jump blues band and became a New England legend and a fixture beyond, as did Duke himself.
 His unsurpassed mastery of the guitar style of T-Bone Walker (later crystallized memorably in his 2004 release “Blue Mood”) was deservedly heralded, but his breadth was also head-turning — from swing, standards and ballads to rockers, gutbucket Chicago blues, and rockabilly.
 By the time Duke left Roomful after a dozen years, he was firmly established in the upper echelon of contemporary blues guitarists.
 Duke went from Roomful to a stint with rockabilly revivalist Robert Gordon and then to the first iteration of the Legendary Blues Band, composed primarily of then-recent Muddy Waters sidemen.
 The Duke Robillard Band debuted in 1981, re-emerging as The Pleasure Kings with their eponymous 1984 album on Rounder.
 It and its sequel, “Too Hot To Handle,” burnished Duke’s songwriting portfolio; the 1987 jazz outing “Swing” (with saxophonist Scott Hamilton) underscored his versatility and remains a highlight.
 Continuing his solo career, Duke replaced Jimmie Vaughan with The Fabulous Thunderbirds in 1990.
 He cut his own much-awaited straight blues album “Duke’s Blues” in 1993 for Canadian imprint Stony Plain, leading eventually to a rewarding, continuing and prolific alliance, along with releases during the ensuing years on Point Blank/Virgin and Shanachie, as well as instructional videos.
 He has also launched his own labels with Jesse Finkelstein, Blue Duchess/Shining Stone.
 Duke's prolificity has included producing albums by Billy Boy Arnold, Joe Louis Walker, Rosco Gordon, Jimmy Witherspoon and Jay McShann, Zuzu Bollin, Billy Price and Otis Clay, Sunny Crownover, Bryan Lee and Al Basile as well as recording two collaborations with Herb Ellis, a pairing with his successor in Roomful, Ronnie Earl, a seat in the New Guitar Summit with J. Geils and Gerry Beaudoin, additional studio credits with Bob Dylan (the well-regarded 1997 “Time Out Of Mind”), Ruth Brown, Johnny Adams, Pinetop Perkins, Snooky Pryor, Al Copley, Todd Sharpville and Tony Z, and touring with Tom Waits in 2006.
 Duke’s resume is decorated with Grammy nominations, Handy Awards and Blues Music Awards, and other honors for his artistry, recordings and productions within the United States and internationally.
 On his latest release, "Duke Robillard and his Dames of Rhythm" on M.C.
 Records, he wields an acoustic archtop and joins six thrushes for evocative and enjoyable renditions of 1920s and 1930s swing tunes; it's a worthy successor to his 2016 BMA-winning "The Acoustic Blues And Roots Of Duke Robillard."
 Duke remains based in Rhode Island and a whirlwind as a musician, producer, gardener and photographer.
 And now, he's joined WICN to host "Duke Robillard's Mood Room," bringing you into his actual recording studio to share his vast trove of blues 45s with you.
 This is an intimate listening experience sure to appeal to blues aficionados as well as casual fans.

-Tony Baglio combines his decades-long experience as a radio broadcaster and professional musician with his indelible passion for music, to host New Orleans Grooves, a show featuring the music and artists that reflect the rich culture of New Orleans and Southwest Louisiana.
-Join him every Saturday, 6-7 pm on 90.5 WICN!
+Tony Baglio combines his decades-long experience as a radio broadcaster and professional musician with his indelible passion for music, to host New Orleans Grooves, a show featuring the multi-cultural gumbo of rhythms, styles and artists that reflect the collective musical vibe of the Crescent City.

 Tom Nutile is President of TN Communications Group, a boutique communications firm that provides writing, editing, public relations, marketing, and crisis communications services.
 Current and former clients include Beth Israel Deaconess Medical Center, the MITRE Corp., Colette Phillips Communications and Baystone Development.
 Before launching TN Communications Group, he held positions as vice president or director […]